vishnu-m77/empty-class-check/README.md

 # empty-class-check

 ## Description
 This tool automates checking for an empty space in a class.
 Run the code on a device until a space opens for the class.
 This tool uses a Discord Webhook URL to send an automated message on a Discord channel.
 My suggestion is to create a private channel in Discord.
 Create a new Webhook by going to channel settings -> Integrations -> Create Webhook.
 Copy the link to the `params.json` file.

+Note to Math/CS students of UWaterloo: Run this code on the student server.

 ## Motivation
 I was trying to get into ECON 212 for Fall 2023 and the class was full.
 Instead of spending my time all day checking for an empty space on the Schedule of Classes website, I wrote this script which checks for an empty space.
 The code ran for 3 days before I get a message saying that there was an empty space in the class.
 I am successfully enrolled in the class thanks to this script.